ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 Here we conclude our journey of building a customized annotation tool.
 As you can see, it's not as hard as you might think.
 Almost all the changes I've made to the base React project have been fit inside this single blog post!
 And the 2,000 annotations I've made via this tool can testify that it works well enough (the actual number at the point of writing is approaching 3,000).

-It's obvious there is a lot of space for improvement.
+There is a lot of space for improvement, of course.
 In a lot of cases, you can just use [the modifiers of Bulma](https://bulma.io/documentation/modifiers/) to make your UI look better.
 You can also write your own CSS like I briefly did in the `App.scss` file.
-You can add a page selector like I mentioned in Part 1.
-You can implement a account-based user management system.
+You can add a page selector as I mentioned in Part 1.
+You can implement an account-based user management system.
 It's all up to your specific use case and imagination.

 I hope this series has been helpful to you, and thank you for reading all the way to this point.
 If you have any specific questions or recommendations, please let me know in the comment section.